iondbproject/iondb/README.md

 ##Collaboration

-IonDB is currently pending a merge from the internal development repository -- pull requests are currently **not** recommended due to significant changes arriving soon.
+Pull requests are currently **not** recommended due to significant changes arriving in the near future.

-Please feel free to open question issues to discuss your pull request with our team to see if the upcoming changes will have an affect on your changes.

 ***